 FADP Officers and Board of Directors: (L-R) Rev. Dr. Glenn Dickson, Dr. Joyce Hamilton Henry, PhD, Sheila Meehan, Nancy O’Byrne (Chair), Mark Elliott (Executive Director), Christine Henderson, Mary Anne Hoffman (Secretary), Natishia Y. June.

-Not pictured: Laura Finley PhD, Ingrid Delgado (Vice-Chair), Dr. Joe Thornton, MD, Emily Chow (FADP Communications Strategist)
+Not pictured: Laura Finley PhD, Ingrid Delgado (Vice-Chair), Dr. Joe Thornton, MD, Steve Connelly, Emily Chow (FADP Communications Strategist)

 Floridians for Alternatives to the Death Penalty (FADP) is a 501(c)(3) non-profit and non-partisan Florida organization of individuals and groups united to abolish the Death Penalty in Florida.
 FADP works to build a strong, diverse, statewide, grassroots movement which:

 - Opposes executions

 - Reduces the application of the Death Penalty until it is ultimately abolished

 - Protects the humanity of all persons impacted by the Death Penalty